semgrep/semgrep-docs/docs/running-rules.md

 You can run existing and custom Semgrep rules locally with the Semrgep command line interface (Semgrep CLI) or continuously with Semgrep in CI.

-The following diagram displays a current number of Semgrep rules:
+The following diagram displays the current number of Semgrep rules:
 <div className="lang-container" style={{marginBottom: '20px'}}>
   <iframe width="900" height="400" frameBorder="0" src="https://dashboard.semgrep.dev/metric/semgrep-rules.num/graph"></iframe>
 </div>